Our classroom is located at 200 Main Street, Suite 200C, Redwood City, CA, 94063.

 What is the difference between the 3.5 hour BLS class and the 1 hour BLS “Skills Session”?

 There are two ways to take a BLS for Healthcare Providers CPR class.
 You can take the entire BLS class in our classroom — it’s 3.5 hours and costs $80.
 The other approach is to do most of the BLS course online, then come to our classroom for a “skills session” — the hands on portion of the course: practicing with the CPR manikins and AED trainers.
-You pay the American Heart Association $28.50 for the online portion of the course and pay us $50 at the classroom.
+You pay the American Heart Association $28.50 for the online portion of the course and pay us $50 when you register.
 We award you your certification.
 There is no course manual for the online/skills session approach.

 Both approaches result in the same American Heart Association BLS certification.

-When do I receive my certification card?
+When do I receive my certification?

 You will receive your certification at the end of your class.